fcrespel/chacondio10/README.md

 # Chacon DIO 1.0 transmitter

 This project provides a simple program to send commands to Chacon DIO 1.0 power outlet sockets.
-It has only been tested on a Raspberry Pi.
+It has only been tested on a Raspberry Pi and ODROID-C4.

 ## Compilation